 - Initiatives to specific world regions

-The Center for Global Education assists faculty to incorporate a global perspective in the curriculum, plans co-curricular activities that will reinforce what students learn in the classroom, offers opportunities for students and faculty to participate directly in a global experience through study abroad and faculty/student exchange, and provides support and guidance for international students.
+The Center for Global Education assists faculty to incorporate a global perspective in the curriculum, plans global enriched learning activities for students in and out of the classroom, offers opportunities for students and faculty to participate directly in a global experience through study abroad and faculty/student exchange, and provides support and guidance for international students.

 Edgewood College has established as an academic priority the integration of a global perspective into its curriculum.
 By taking courses with global/international content, students prepare themselves to be global citizens who carry out the Mission of “building a just and compassionate world.”
-Key features of the College’s global/international curriculum are: a foreign language requirement; a global perspectives requirement; French and Spanish Programs; an International Relations Major; Global Studies Minor; Latin American Studies Minor; COR 2 International Seminars; and many courses with significant global/international content.
+Key features of the College’s global/international curriculum are: a foreign language requirement; a global perspectives requirement; Spanish Programs; Global Studies Minor; Latin American Studies Minor; study abroad courses; and many courses with significant global/international content.

 Visit the Center for Global Education’s website for more information: http://globaleducation.edgewood.edu.

 Edgewood College strongly recommends its students study abroad.
 Experiencing another culture firsthand is a unique opportunity for students to learn about the world and their place in it.
 Students are given a wide choice of programs that will enhance their liberal arts education with a global perspective.
-The Center for Global Education staff is available to advise and assist students at all stages of the study abroad experience, from identifying and choosing a suitable program to negotiating the application process; from providing an orientation program for students about to depart the United States to helping returned students use their international experience to bring a global dimension to campus.
+The Center for Global Education staff is available to advise and assist students at all stages of the study abroad experience, from identifying and choosing a suitable program to negotiating the application process; from providing pre-departure orientation sessions to helping returned students use their international experience to bring a global dimension to campus.
 The Center staff coordinates all Edgewood College programs abroad and also facilitates student participation in study abroad programs offered by other organizations.
 Program offerings include, but are not limited to: